 (2) The Treasurer may authorise expenditure in a financial year that exceeds the amount appropriated by an Appropriation Act for that year for expenditure of that kind.

-(3) Expenditure may be authorised under subsection (1) or (2) only to make payments in respect of extraordinary or unforeseen matters.
+(3) Payments made under subsection (1) or (2) in a financial year must be charged to the Consolidated Account, and the Consolidated Account is appropriated accordingly by this section.

-(4) Payments made under subsection (1) or (2) in a financial year in respect of extraordinary or unforeseen matters are —
+(4) Payments made under subsection (1) or (2) in a financial year must be included in the Annual Report on State Finances relating to that financial year released under the Government Financial Responsibility Act 2000 section 14A.

+[Section 27 amended: No. 12 of 2021 s.
+7.]

+27A.
+Transitional provision for Financial Legislation Amendment Act 2021

+(1) In this section —

+commencement day means the day on which the Financial Legislation Amendment Act 2021 section 8 comes into operation;

+former section 27 means section 27 as in force immediately before commencement day;

+relevant payment means a payment made under former section 27 before commencement day that —

-(a) to be charged in that year to the Consolidated Account; and
+(a) had been charged to the Consolidated Account; but

-(b) to be provided for in an Appropriation Act in the next or a later financial year.
+(b) had not been provided for in an Appropriation Act in accordance with former section 27.

+(2) On commencement day, the amount of a relevant payment is, by this section, appropriated from the Consolidated Account for the purpose for which the relevant payment was made.

+[Section 27A inserted: No. 12 of 2021 s.
+8.]

 28. Advances, Treasurer may authorise etc.

 (1) The Treasurer may authorise advances to be made —